 9.1 Any investigation into potential child pornography or extreme pornography (under the terms of the Criminal Justice and Immigration Act 2008) must be handled with extreme care.

-9.3 Such work might involve viewing illegal images - the Memorandum of Understanding between the Crown Prosecution Service (CPS) and the Association of Chief Police Officers (ACPO) sets out the terms under which such investigations may be performed.
+9.3 Such work might involve viewing illegal images - the Memorandum of Understanding between the Crown Prosecution Service (CPS) and the National Police Chiefs' Council (NPCC) sets out the terms under which such investigations may be performed.

 9.4 Any such investigation must be only carried out by suitably authorised investigators and be carried out by two people at all times.